Hamed1999/reviews-dashboard/README.md

 # FlexLiving Reviews Dashboard

-A modern, intuitive dashboard for property managers to monitor, manage, and showcase guest reviews across multiple properties.
+A modern, intuitive dashboard for property managers to monitor, manage, and showcase guest reviews across multiple properties, built for the FlexLiving developer assessment.

 ## 🚀 Features

 ### 📊 Manager Dashboard
 - **Property Overview**: Group reviews by property with key metrics
 - **Advanced Filtering**: Search by review content, guest name, or minimum rating
 - **Sorting Options**: Sort by newest or highest-rated reviews
 - **Real-time Stats**: Track total reviews, average ratings, and approval status
 - **Quick Actions**: One-click navigation to property management pages
+- **Trend Analysis**: Spot patterns and recurring issues with visual charts

 ### 🏠 Property Management
 - **Detailed Review View**: See all reviews for a specific property
 - **Approval System**: Select which reviews appear on public website
 - **Live Preview**: See how approved reviews will display to visitors